 Now let’s see what Google Trends says about Angular and React.

 From the above two images, it’s clearly mentioned that ReactJS has higher priority than Angular and Google Trends also says ReactJS is the most popular library.
 Now we will compare both of them based on certain factors to decide which one would be better to choose.

-Learning Curve: Angular is a complete full blown framework so if somebody wants to make application or project on Angular they need to learn a lot of things like Typescript in depth, MVC also there are so many other concepts to learn such as directives, modules, decorators, components, services, dependency injection, pipes and templates.
-In advance topic, it requires to learn change detection, zones, AOT(Ahead-of-Time) compilation, and Rx.js.
+Learning Curve: Angular is a complete full-blown framework so if somebody wants to make an application or project on Angular they need to learn a lot of things like Typescript in-depth, MVC also there are so many other concepts to learn such as directives, modules, decorators, components, services, dependency injection, pipes, and templates.
+In advance topic, it requires learning change detection, zones, AOT(Ahead-of-Time) compilation, and Rx.js.
 Angular provides a lot of stuff “out of the box”.
-It has strict coding which gives a clear structuring but there are so many things to learn if somebody wants to enter in Angular.
+It has strict coding which gives a clear structuring but there are so many things to learn if somebody wants to enter Angular.

 Popularity: Below is the open source community involvement and popularity for both of these frameworks.